krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     load_dump version 5").
 This was the dump format produced on releases prior to 1.8.

+**-r18**
+    causes the dump to be in the Kerberos 5 1.8 format ("kdb5_util load_dump version 6").
+This was the dump format produced on releases prior to 1.11.

 **-verbose**
     causes the name of each principal and policy to be printed as it is dumped.